chrisbarrett/elisp-namespaces/readme.md

 #### conditional loading

 The above forms take optional :when or :unless keyword arguments to specify loading conditions.
-This can be useful if you juggle between OSes, terminals and window-systems.
+This can be useful if you juggle OSes, terminals and window-systems.
 ```lisp
 (namespace foo
   :use [ (color-theme :when window-system) ])